inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview
 This is a simple Python web application built using the Flask framework, which displays the current time in Moscow.
 The time is dynamically updated each time the page is refreshed.

 The application uses the `pytz` library to handle time zones and `datetime` to fetch the current time in Moscow.
-It is designed to be easy to deploy and test.

 ## Features
 - Displays the current time in Moscow.